EndPointCorp/end-point-blog/2026/06/upgrading-rails-5-to-rails-8-with-ai.md

 **`zeitwerk:check`** surfaces naming and load-time problems at startup instead of on the first request that reaches them.
 Ours passed while the app was still broken behind login.
 Loading is the floor, not the finish line.

 **Backend specs.** The suite stood at 142 green examples when the runtime failures appeared, and at 145 by the end, after three regression guards were added for failures the browser work found.
 Green meant the covered behavior still worked.
-The runtime 500s all lived in paths that had no specs: the development logger, the calendar, the PDF builder, and billing.
+The runtime 500s all lived in paths that had no specs: the development logger, the calendar, the totals, and the project search.

 **End-to-end tests.** The 18 Playwright tests drive a real browser through the development stack and log in for real.
 That is why they hit the login 500 too, and went green only after the fixes landed.
 Their green run was strong evidence for the flows they script and no evidence for the screens they skip.